nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![CommandBoxSetMode sequence diagram](images/commandbox/CommandBoxSetMode.png)

-When `Mode#setMode(Mode)` is called, the command box will call `Mode#teardownMode()` on its outgoing `Mode` to perform the necessary clean up which includes reverting the input to its prior state.
+When `Mode#setMode(Mode)` is called, the command box will call `Mode#teardownMode()` on its outgoing `Mode` to perform the necessary clean-up which includes reverting the input to its prior state.
 The command box then calls `Mode#setupMode(String)` on the incoming `Mode` which will perform the necessary setup for the incoming `Mode`.
 This includes caching the current input of the command box so that it can return the input